phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

     * Virtualbox's NAT firewall is meant to block connections to the VM from the Internet.
     * Your host can be seen from within the VM at `10.0.2.2`.
 * Server statuses (shown on `index.php`) get cached for two hours.
 Should this cache go stale before expiration, you can delete all of the cache files with `vagrant up --provision-with delete-cache`.
+* __With the removal of PEAR libraries, Composer is no longer needed and has been disabled in Vagrant.__  Composer may return should the need arise in the future.

 ### Troubleshooting
 * Many problems can be solved by issuing a "full-update". `vagrant up --provision-with full-update`